**Alt Text:** A group of five people are gathered around a conference table covered with various documents and charts, engaged in a discussion.

 The Rapid Growth of Studio Names: A San Francisco Retrospective

-In the constantly-building world of production studios, the Bay Area has seen its fair share of famous names.
-It’s a region where creativity meets tech, similar to an indie film meets a blockbuster in an unexpected twist.
+In the shifting world of production studios, the Bay Area has seen its fair share of iconic names.
+It’s a region where creativity meets tech, much like an indie film meets a blockbuster in an unexpected twist.
 But what trends are emerging in naming conventions today?

 Trends in Naming: From Quirky to Grounded